pacu23/adwaita-colors-icons-customizer/README.md

 # adwaita-colors-icons-customizer
 AI-generated script to customize the colors of the Adwaita Colors icon pack.

-Required: MoreWaita and Adwaita Colors (at /usr/share, but if you have them elsewhere you can edit the path at around line 70: # Variables).
+Required: MoreWaita and Adwaita Colors installed.

 Prompts you for a light and a dark color hex, optionally for a middle color.
 Make sure the contrast is good.